agarie/measurable/README.md

 learning.
 Besides the `Array` class, I also want to support [NMatrix](http://github.com/sciruby/nmatrix).

 This is a fork of the gem [Distance Measure](https://github.com/reddavis/Distance-Measures), which has a similar objective, but isn't actively maintained and doesn't support NMatrix.
 Thank you, [@reddavis][reddavis]. :)

 ## Install

 `gem install measurable`

 This gem is currently being tested on MRI Ruby 1.9.3, 2.0, 2.1.0, 2.1 (HEAD) and on Rubinius 2.x (HEAD).
-I hope to add JRuby support as well.
+I hope to add JRuby support in the future.

 ## Distance measures